-Introductory Accounting II
+Introductory Accounting II Prerequisite: BUSI 2221

-Topics include partnerships, corporate accounting, reporting of special events and special equity transactions, special types of liabilities such as bonds payable, investments, tax considerations, cash flow statement, analysis and interpretation of financial statements, accounting for manufacturing operations and budgeting.
+An introductory study of accounting for partnerships, corporations, unusual equity transactions, long term liabilities such as bonds payable, and investments.
+Additional topics include the cash flow statement, analysis and interpretation of financial statements, and budgeting.

-Design Management in Business and Tourism

-Prerequisites: THMT 1101 and BUSI 1112
+Design Management in Business and Tourism half unit Prerequisites: THMT 1101 and BUSI 1112